 The only issue with certificates is that sometimes it can be quite expensive to just be able to offer them, on most course platforms.

-If you are looking for an affordable and super easy-to-use online course platform for publishing your courses and issuing completion certificates, check out my platform OnlineCourseHost.com, which includes a ton of other features that you will need, including email marketing (newsletters).
+If you are looking for an affordable and super easy-to-use online course platform for publishing your courses and generate a certificate of completion, check out my platform OnlineCourseHost.com, which includes a ton of other features that you will need, including email marketing (newsletters).

-More than just a platform, we want to provide you with all of the information you need to successfully grow your online course business, including how to create certificates using our platform.
+More than just a platform, we want to provide you with all of the information you need to successfully grow your online course business, including how to offer certificates of completion in your online course using our platform.